Green Economy in the Heart of Borneo – Integrating conservation, economic development and well-being of communities across the Heart of Borneo

 - a social impact assessment of the Song Katibas region

-The first phase of project completed in West Kalimantan will include:
+The first phase in West Kalimantan will include:

 - a high level natural and social capital assessment of the Kapuas Hulu region